 Old Reykjavík is in the heart of the capital.
 A focal point of many historic and introductory walking tours about the town.

-The area is anchored around Tjörnin, a placid lake at the centre of the city.
+The area is anchored around Tjörnin, a placid lake at the city's centre.
 It echoes with the honks, squawks and screeches of over 40 species of visiting birds, including swans, geese and Arctic terns; feeding the ducks is a popular pastime for the under-fives.

-Pretty sculpture-dotted parks line the southern shores, and their lacing paths are much used by cyclists and joggers.
+Pretty sculpture-dotted parks line the southern shores, and cyclists and joggers much use their lacing paths.
 In winter, hardy souls strap on ice skates and turn the lake into an outdoor rink.

 The Reykjavik Waterside Ráðhús